Understanding Cetyl Myristoleate (CM8®)

 The Research Behind CM8

-In 1962 Dr. Harry Diehl, a research chemist with the National Institute of Health (NIH), brought personal concern into his work place when he began worrying about his neighbor who was suffering from rheumatoid arthritis.
+In 1962 Dr. Harry Diehl, a research chemist with the NIH, brought personal concern into his work.
+He began worrying about his neighbor who was suffering from rheumatoid arthritis.
 As he conducted his research, he made an administer arthritis to mice in order to test treatments.
 However, he was unable to give them arthritis.
 This is because they are immune.
-He subsequently isolated the compound that was causing them to be immune – Cetyl Myristoleate.
-Through further research, it was discovered that this compound had the same effect on humans.
+While performing tests, he subsequently isolated the compound that was causing the mice to be immune to arthritis – Cetyl Myristoleate.
+Through further research, it was discovered that this compound had a similar effect when given to humans.
 Clinical trials have been performed (information on those trials can be found here) which have shown Cetyl Myristoleate to be effective in humans.* The overall physician assessment of patient improvement (by percent) was 84.2% compared to 13.9% for placebo.

 Dr. Diehl also developed a method for recreating the exact compound through the esterification of myristoleic acid.
 This was done by combining cetyl alcohol with myristoleic acid.
 This enables the compound to be readily available without the use of any animals.
 Cetyl Myristoleate is now known to also exist in sperm whale oil and in a small gland in the male beaver.
 However, the recreated compound has been found to be just as effective as that found in the animal sources and is used in its creation.

 No animals are used in the creation of commercially available CM8.

 Why Isn't CM8 More Common if It Is So Effective?

 Drug companies cannot get a “product” patent because this is a natural compound.
 This means they can not control the market and the pricing.
 As a result, it is not profitable enough for pharmaceutical companies to pursue.